 The next step in starting a new trucking business is choosing a process agent.
 This is the person who can legally represent you when you file the court papers for your business.
 Your business needs process agents in every state that you travel, work, and operate in.
 This is a legal requirement by the FMCSA so don’t skip this important step.

 Process agents are helpful in that they work on your behalf if you ever have a problem in another state.
 As noted in Step #2, your process agent completes your BOC-3 paperwork.
 To find available process agents, refer to the FMCSA’s site.

-Also noted in Step #2, when starting a trucking business you’ll file taxes with the IRS.
-It’s essential to establish the type of trucking business you want.
-It might be a sole proprietorship, partnership, limited liability corporation (LLC), or corporation.
+When starting a trucking business, you’ll have to file taxes with the IRS.
+It’s essential to form the type of trucking business structure you want to establish.
+It might be a sole proprietorship, partnership, limited liability company (LLC), or corporation.
 They vary in type so speak to a tax accountant.